canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 }
 ```

-As you can see, all entries are self-explicit.
+As you can see, all entries are self-explanatory.
 We have a name, a version, the location of our app, how to start the app using the `electron` command and instructions to build a linux executable without packaging (`dir` stands for `directory`).

 Positive
 : This is the simplest version of a `package.json` that works with electron-builder.
 You can extend it with "author", "description" and a lot of other fields, but since we are packaging this app as a snap, we can just focus (later in this tutorial) on the metadata provided by the snap package.